Choliman/PersonalDatasetProject/README.md

 ![Graph_3](https://raw.githubusercontent.com/Choliman/PersonalDatasetProject/master/Graduation_Rate.jpg)

 # Analysis
 After looking over the data, I started to wonder about the correlation between Math and ELA and if there was a pattern for some or all students.
-This graph shows uniformly for all students, when there is a lack of skill in one area, there tends to be a lack of skills throughout.
+This graph shows uniformly, when there is a lack of skill in one area, there tends to be a lack of skills throughout.
 Additionally, it emphasizes the significant gap between those children in foster care versus those not.
 This points out the need for a revision in the way public school teaches youth and highlights an even more significant need for revision in order to reach those in foster care.

 ![CorrGraph](https://raw.githubusercontent.com/Choliman/PersonalDatasetProject/master/CorrelationGraph.png)